-When the good girl grows up, she dreams of becoming a perfect wife and mother.
-(This being the ideal manifestation of the patriarchal notion of the ‘appropriate’ role for women in society.)
+The adult manifestation of the good girl is the perfect wife and mother.
+(This being an idealised patriarchal notion of the ‘appropriate’ role for women in society.)

-You may have noticed from the language used that she’s not actually expected to exist outside of these roles.
-She exists in so far as she is in relationship with her husband and her children.
+She’s not actually expected to exist outside of these roles.
+She exists only in so far as she is in a relationship with her husband and her children.
 Her needs are always secondary to theirs.
 And in fact, the sublimation of her needs is signalled as a sign that she’s doing a good job.

 ‘How are you?’ ask her friends.

 ‘We’re great,’ she answers (assuming that when asked about herself, the inquiry was actually a query about the wellbeing of the family as a whole).

 ‘Jacob’s birthday party is coming up so I’ve been putting a cute little invitation together on the computer.
 Malcolm has a big work do on Friday night so I’m off to get a mani/pedi later today, and Remy has a school concert on next week so I’ve been working on the costumes with some of the other mothers.’

 She doesn’t even notice that she hasn’t actually answered the question because the question of how she is, is so wrapped up in how everyone else is.